 Healthcare IT environments require a level of care that goes above and beyond the norm.
 Cloud computing is not specifically mentioned in the HIPAA/HITECH texts.
 Still, it is covered by the HIPAA Privacy and Security Rules, and there are restrictions placed on the use of cloud services in connection with protected health information (PHI) and patient data.

 SECURE CLOUD HOSTING FOR HEALTHCARE ORGANIZATION: DOES THE PERFECT ONE EXIST?

 Healthcare organizations looking for secure HIPAA-compliant cloud hosting and networking are increasingly turning to the cloud, which has quickly become a low-cost way to develop the complex infrastructure required to support a variety of critical organizational activities.

 Cloud hosting offers the healthcare industry many benefits, including cost savings, remote file sharing, custom applications, and expanded storage.
-It gives healthcare IT departments and digital health technology vendors the ability to create a robust and secure infrastructure to store, back up and maintain Protected Health Information (PHI).
+It gives healthcare IT departments and digital health technology vendors the ability to create a robust and secure HIPAA-compliant infrastructure to store, back up, and maintain Protected Health Information (PHI).

 When selecting a healthcare cloud provider, an organization needs to perform due diligence to ensure the information they are entrusting to this provider will be secured in accordance with the healthcare data regulations.